-Finally, Huntington is home to several thriving downtown business districts, including Huntington Village, Cold Spring Harbor, Greenlawn and Northport Village.
+Finally, Huntington is home to several thriving downtowns, including Huntington Village, Cold Spring Harbor, Greenlawn and Northport Village.
+The three formal Business Improvement Districts (BIDs); Huntington Village; Huntington Station; and Cold Spring Harbor, as well as the active and well-represented chambers of commerce, including Huntington Chamber, East Northport Chamber and Melville Chamber, continue to work cooperatively with the Town to enhance the vibrant downtown business districts and corridors.
+These combined efforts are tied to stimulating economic activity through community events, business networking, ribbon cuttings of new businesses, recognition of the growth and enhancement of existing business and more.
+Events include street fairs, parades, sidewalk sales, tree and candle lightings, antique car shows, and jazz festivals.
+The Huntington Community Development Agency (CDA) also submits the applications to Suffolk County for the Downtown Revitalization Grants on behalf of community organizations, as well as to state agencies and elected officials, and oversees the projects and required documentation.
+The Town and CDA are continuing to work with the Greenlawn Civic Association on a historic lighting and parks improvement program, and the Cold Spring Harbor Chamber on a lit street crossing.
 Huntington Village is one of Long Island's premier destinations, boasting a 1,573-capacity live entertainment theater, an art museum, a park with free concerts and events year-round, an active historical society, an independent cinema arts theater, a commercial movie theater and over 50 restaurants and 200 retail stores.
 The Paramount Theater opened its doors in 2011 and offers live performances, attracting many to the downtown area.
-Other important developments in Huntington Village are a recently approved and now under construction 80-room boutique hotel that will provide first class lodging to visitors to the region, as well as an increase in construction of mixed-use developments in the downtown area.
-Located within a mile of local beaches and the LIRR and served by the HART Bus public transportation system, Huntington Village also features a considerable stock of rental units and smaller single-family homes located within walking distance to the downtown.
-A Suffolk County initiative to bring bike share programs to the region is expected to add Huntington Village as one of the participating communities in 2021, with potential expansion to other areas of the Town in the future.
+Other important developments in Huntington Village are a soonto-open 81-room boutique hotel that will provide first class lodging to visitors to the region, as well as an increase in construction of mixed-use developments in the downtown area.
+An adaptive reuse project converting a vacant church near Huntington Village to a shared office space was also recently approved.
+Located within a mile of local beaches and the LIRR and served by the HART and Suffolk County Bus public transportation systems, Huntington Village also features a considerable stock of rental units and smaller single-family homes located within walking distance to the downtown.
+A Suffolk County initiative to bring bike share programs to the region now includes the Town of Huntington as a participating community, with five stations installed in the Village and near the Huntington Station LIRR, and a potential expansion to other areas of the Town in the future.